pulumi/pulumi-lsp/README.md

 ### VS Code

 Because [VS Code](https://code.visualstudio.com) is the most common editor, I used it for initial testing.
-Running `make install vscode-client` will install the server on your path and build a `.vsix` file.
-Running `code ${PATH_TO_VSIX}` will install the extension.
+Running `make install vscode-client` will install the server on your path and build a `.vsix` file in `./bin`.
+Running `code ${./bin/pulumi-lsp-client-*.vsix}` will install the extension.
 See [the docs](https://vscode-docs.readthedocs.io/en/stable/extensions/install-extension/) for details.

 ### Emacs